L-lopez6/A.little.something/README.md

 and sleep peacefully

 *I watch ASMR videos when I cannot sleep, here is one of my favorite ASMR videos:* [Luna Bloom's ASMR!](https://www.youtube.com/watch?v=zScMsTqgt6I)

+## Picnic date
+pink purple flowers
+a blue sky
+and a shining sun
+when it's just the two of us
+nothing else matters
+and I forget my worries

+*My boyfriend got me flowers recently, and they were very pretty.*